 Three doctoral programs—Biological Sciences, Bioengineering and Scripps Oceanography—are ranked 1st in the nation according to the results of the 2010 National Research Council Data-Based Assessment of Research-Doctorate Programs, conducted every ten years.

-Scripps Institution of Oceanography operates three research vessels and an innovative Floating Instrument Platform (FLIP).
-In 2016, the Navy-owned R/V Sally Ride became the newest addition to the Scripps Fleet.
+Scripps Institution of Oceanography operates four research vessels and an innovative Floating Instrument Platform (FLIP), enabling faculty, students and researchers to address our planet’s most pressing environmental challenges within a cutting-edge mobile laboratory.
+In 2019, the oceanographic research vessel Bob and Betty Beyster became the newest addition to the Scripps Fleet.
+Read more

 More than 100 research centers on campus.